-Dissimile: "In a way, each of us has an El Guapo to face.
+"In a way, each of us has an El Guapo to face.
 For some, shyness might be their El Guapo.
 For others, a lack of education might be their El Guapo.
 For us, El Guapo is a big, dangerous guy who wants to kill us.
-But as sure as my name is Lucky Day, the people of Santa Poco can conquer their own personal El Guapo, who also happens to be the actual El Guapo!
-A big nasty guy who wants to kill us!"
+But as sure as my name is Lucky Day, the people of Santo Poco can conquer their own personal El Guapo, who also happens to be the actual El Guapo!"

 Does This Remind You of Anything?: The Amigo Salute concludes with the heroes thrusting their pelvis forward, turning their heads to the side and coughing, like they're getting a hernia exam.